pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 to draw Light Pixels on a Darkmode Canvas.
 In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS.
-(And it often declines to run altogether at gShell.)
+And it often declines to run altogether at gShell

 You choose your default Terminal Font.
 Presently we guess the Pixel you want is a Square pair of U+2588 Full-Block █ █ Characters.
 Lotsa of Terminal Fonts disagree over how to draw a U+2588 Full-Block █ Character.
 Many Fonts agree Full-Block means paint the full horizontal width, but lots of Terminal Fonts disagree over how much of the vertical height to paint over.
-I've not yet found a Font that says Full-Block should paint the full vertical height, except the default Font at replIt does paint the full vertical height
+I've not yet found a Font that always says Full-Block should paint the full vertical height.
+Except the default Font at replIt does paint the full vertical height

-As for me, as you can see in my screenshots, lately mostly I test Screens of
+Lately I mostly test Screens of
 101 Columns and 42 Rows of Andale Mono 18
-in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15
+in the Lightmode Basic Profile of the macOS Terminal App in Oct/2024 Sequoia macOS 15.
+I've also sent out some Screenshots from the Darkmode Homebrew Profile

 I'd guess most of you are working inside a free gShell.
 I've also seen free replIt Shells work.